owenlamont/uv-secure/README.md

   run pip-audit with the --no-deps and/or --no-pip options to stop pip-audit trying to create a virtual environment from the requirements.txt file.
 In short, you can use pip-audit instead of uv-secure albeit with a bit more friction for uv projects.
-I hope to add extra features beyond what pip-audit does or optimise things better given the more specialised case of only needing to support uv.lock files at present in the future.
+I hope to add extra features beyond what pip-audit does or optimise things better (given the more specialised case of only needing to support uv.lock files) in the future.
 - [safety](https://pypi.org/project/safety/) also doesn't work with uv.lock file out of the box, it does apparently work statically without needing to build a virtual environment but it does require you to create an account on the